jkzorz/jkzorz.github.io/_posts/2019-06-05-stacked-bar-plots.md

 The stacked bar plot has been the poster child <i>(literally on every microbial ecology poster in the past 5 years)</i> of compositional microbial community data visualizations.
 If you are doing 16S amplicon sequencing and have gotten yourself an OTU table, the stacked bar plot may be a good place to start observing trends in your data.
 Whether or not you move on to some other form of data visualization afterwards is up to you (i.e. [Bubble plot](https://jkzorz.github.io/2019/06/05/Bubble-plots.html)).

-<b> Disclaimer: </b> I am in no way an R expert, I wouldn't even really consider myself to be at the amateur level.
-Everything I use has basically worked for me once, and so I keep adapting it over time as needed.
-There are probably hundreds of better/different ways to do things in R than what I do, but all the code I'm sharing has worked for me and is what I've become relatively comfortable with.

 Load and/or install ggplot2 (for plotting) and reshape2 (for data manipulation) packages.
-<i> Alternatively, packages like tidyr and dplyr are also great for data manipulation (see disclaimer above)</i>
+<i> Alternatively, packages like tidyr and dplyr are also great for data manipulation if you prefer</i>

 ```
 install.packages("ggplot2")